 Kalua Pork Pulled Pork Sandwich is bursting with sweet and tangy flavors.
-Tender shredded pork topped with crunchy slaw on a soft bun, these sandwiches are hearty and flavorful!
+Tender, shredded pork topped with crunchy slaw on a soft roll, it’s a complete meal on a bun.

 Kalua Pork Pulled Pork Sandwiches

 Kalua Pork is a staple in Hawaii and when I lived there I ate it all the time!
-This recipe tastes just like the luau pork at the Polynesian Cultural Center!
-But instead of smoking the meat or in a pit, this tender, smoky pork gets cooked to perfection in the Crock Pot.
-My family loves it piled high on a soft bun with crisp homemade coleslaw.
-But you could also just serve the meat over rice.
-It’s so flavorful, feeds a crowd and is really easy to prepare!
+This pulled pork recipe tastes just like the luau pork at the Polynesian Cultural Center!
+But instead of a smoker or smoking the meat or in a pit, this tender, smoky pork gets cooked to perfection in the Crock Pot or a Dutch oven.
+My family loves the meat pork mixture piled high on a soft bun with crisp homemade coleslaw.
+But you could also just serve it over rice.
+This pork is so flavorful, feeds a crowd and is really easy to prepare!

 Easier than Roasting a Kalua Pig

-- Kosher salt is best for this recipe.
-The larger grains of salt help break down the meat and make it more tender.
+- Kosher salt – the larger grains of sodium help break down the meat and make it more tender.
+You can use a mixture of salt and pepper if you like.

 More Hawaiian Recipes